 Speech and Language Therapy

-Professional Speech and Language therapists assess, diagnose, and treat people with communication difficulties in a wide variety of settings including health centres, hospitals and schools.
+Professional Speech and Language therapists assess, diagnose and treat people with communication difficulties in a wide variety of settings including health centres, hospitals and schools.
 Therapy services help people with speech, language, fluency, voice and swallowing difficulties.
 A Speech and Language therapist comes to the club to help families in need of support.
-This therapy is at a cost to the parents but The Rainbow Club does subsidise a portion of that cost for the family.
-This is an expensive treatment if you go privately which is why the club tries to help financially as much as they can.
+This therapy is at a cost to the parents but The Rainbow Club subsidises a portion of that cost for the family.
+This is an expensive treatment privately therefore we fundraise to aid families in these matters also

 Occupational therapy is the use of particular activities as an aid to recuperation from physical or mental illness.
 The Occupational Therapist that comes to the club each week works with a younger group of up to 5 children and gives feedback to the parent of each child.
 She also sees children on a one to one basis.
 Again this service is a cost to the parents with the club subsidising a portion of that cost.
 Right now there are 26 children getting support weekly as part of a 6 week programme.
 There is unfortunately a long waiting list of children waiting to avail of this service.